09 Sep Overview of Aging

 Physiologic Changes in the Musculoskeletal System

-The physiologic changes of the musculoskeletal system of men and women usually start at the age of 30.
-The density of bones starts to diminish at this age, especially for women who are on nearing their menopausal stage.
-As a result, bones are becoming fragile and likely to break.
+Pysiologic changes in the musculoskeletal system of men and women usually start at the age of 30.
+The density of bones starts to diminish at this age, especially for women nearing the menopausal stage.
+As a result, bones are becoming fragile and are likely to break.

 We often do not notice these musculoskeletal changes of our body as we grow older, but time and time again, the joints are affected by the changes in our connective tissue and cartilage.
-The cartilage becomes thinner and its components become altered, making it less resilient and susceptible to damage.
-This is why some people find their joints a bit different than it used to be, and experience a condition called osteoarthritis.
-In osteoarthritis, joints become stiffer and the tendons become brittle and rigid.
+The cartilage becomes thinner and its components altered, making it less resilient and therefore susceptible to damage.
+Some people find their joints a bit different than they used to be, and experience a condition called osteoarthritis.
+In osteoarthritis, joints become stiffer and the tendons brittle and rigid.
 Individuals with this condition often have a limited range of motion.
-They even cannot perform their daily routine because of the pain and inflammation experienced in the joints.
+They often cannot perform their daily routine because of the pain and inflammation experienced in the joints.

 Furthermore, muscle mass also deteriorates in aging.
-The size of the muscle fibers and the amount of muscle tissue gradually decreases throughout life.
-This will result in loss of muscle strength which stresses the joins and predisposes them to arthritis as well.
+The size of muscle fibers and the amount of muscle tissue gradually decreases throughout life.
+This will result in a loss of muscle strength which stresses the joints and predisposes them to be arthritic as well.
 Fortunately, muscle mass and muscle strength can be preserved through regular exercise.
-This will significantly delay the changes in our musculoskeletal system and allow us to maximize the function of our muscles.
+This will significantly delay the changes in our musculoskeletal system and allow us to maximize the functioning of our muscles.

 Physiologic Changes in the Respiratory System

 The effects of aging on the respiratory system are similar to other organs.
 Through time, the maximum function of our lungs will gradually decline.
-It will decrease its gas exchange, peak flow, and vital capacity.
-Respiratory muscles will also weaken as well as its effectiveness in creating a barrier against bacteria, viruses, and other harmful organisms.
+It will decrease its gas exchange, peak flow and vital capacity.
+Respiratory muscles will also weaken as well as their effectiveness in creating a barrier against bacteria, viruses, and other harmful organisms.
 However, the age-related changes in the respiratory system do not often lead to symptoms in healthy individuals.
-This can only reduce the ability to perform intense aerobic exercises like biking, running and mountain climbing.
+This will only reduce the ability to perform intense aerobic exercises like biking, running and mountain climbing.
 Thus, older people have limited capacity to perform certain activities.